Labor Relations

 All converted hours will be deducted from the employee’s sick time off balance.

-Employees who separate from University service due to retirement or death shall be compensated for their unused sick off accumulation from the date of most recent hire at the rate of twenty-five percent (25%).
+Employees who separate from University service due to retirement or death shall be compensated for their unused sick time off accumulation from the date of most recent hire at the rate of twenty-five percent (25%).
 Compensation shall be based upon the employee’s wage at the time of separation.

 No contributions are to be made to the Department of Retirement System (DRS) for such payments above, nor shall such payments be reported to DRS as compensation.